CrazyRedMachine/UltimatePopnController/README.md

 Switch debouncing is done with Bounce2 library by Thomas O Fredericks.

+PSX Controller code is based on busslave's PSX_RECEIVER.cpp

 # Supported devices and requirements

 This code was designed for Arduino Due.
 It will compile for Leonardo as well but some features are stripped due to lack of gpio (only 11 buttons and 9 lights, no keypad, lower polling rate).